MBach/rn-breastfeeding/README.md

 ## Introduction

-This App is for tracking breastfeeding
+This App is for tracking breastfeeding.
+It's made in React-Native and has an automatic Night mode (based on a hardcoded location)

 ## Download